Welcome to today's edition of the Rush 24-7 podcast.

 This is a guy who's in favor of gun control.

-That's that's good for him.
+That's good for him.

-Uh we we gotta take this stuff seriously.
+We got to take this stuff seriously.

 He nibbled.

-He nibbled the Pop Tart into the shape of a gun.
+He nibbled the Pop-Tart into the shape of a gun.

-So we need to crank down on this stuff, and that's why this legislator is now this will be the first country on the planet in history, in human history, that will have to pass a law saying that a teacher cannot suspend a schoolboy for nibbling a pop tart into the shape of a gun.
+And that's why this legislator is now, this will be the first country on the planet in history, in human history, that will have to pass a law saying that a teacher cannot suspend a schoolboy for nibbling a Pop-Tart into the shape of a gun.

 But every time I say anything about it, I have to back up and issue a clarification.

-And it kind of looked like a gun, but it wasn't.
+It was already a rectangle and it kind of looked like a gun, but it wasn't.

-Welch said he was trying to shape the Pop Tart into a mountain.
+Welch said he was trying to shape the Pop-Tart into a mountain.

-Look at that, the kid's trying to make uh turn his Pop Tart into Yellowstone National Park with probably little those little flaky bits of your Pop Tart that come loose like uh they're like they're the little bison managed the federally managed bison herd atop it.
+The kid's trying to turn his Pop-Tart into Yellowstone National Park with probably little, those little flaky bits of your Pop-Tart that come loose.

-Uh and uh the school sent out a letter late in the day to parents explaining what happened and why they thought it was a threat, saying that a student used food to make an inappropriate gesture.
+And the school sent out a letter late in the day to parents explaining what happened and why they thought it was a threat, saying that a student used food to make an inappropriate gesture.

-Uh uh if your children express that they are troubled by today's incidents, please talk with them and help them share their feelings.
+If your children express that they are troubled by today's incidents, please talk with them and help them share their feelings.

 You're doomed, America.